matsu911/buddypress-like/readme.txt

 1. Upload `buddypress-like` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-= Add the 'Like' Button to Blog Posts =
-You need to edit your theme and include the following snippet within the loop to show the 'Like' button:
-`<?php bp_like_button( get_the_ID(), 'blogpost' ) ?>`

-If you are using the default BuddyPress theme, place that code inside the `<div class="author-box"></div>` found in `archive.php`, `index.php` and `single.php`.

 == Changelog ==

-= 0.0.8 =
-* Adds support for liking blog posts (themes need to be edited to take advantage of this).
-* Adds support for showing excerpts of the liked activity.
-* Adds support for showing avatars of likers as well as their name.
-* Adds the option whether to post an activity update when something is liked or not.
-* Optimises the db, removing empty rows.

 = 0.0.7 =
 * Fixes a couple of major bugs